Max-OSSoftware/Max-OSSoftware/README.md

 **A little about me:**

 - 🌱 I’m currently learning the latest .js library.
-- 👯 Part of Developer Community.
+- 👯 Part of Hacking & Developer Communities.
 - 💬 Ask me questions about anything, Would love to answer them.✌
 - 📫 How to reach me: Any of the Social-Media Platforms
 - ⚡ Check out my recent [Blogs](https://medium.com/@szapboy216)